Rui-San/LAPR2_2023_2024/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
+    * Skill description
-    * an estimated duration
-    * an estimated cost

 * Selected data:
     * a task category

 **Output Data:**

-* List of existing task categories
+* List of all Skills
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)